DOT removes name of ex-commissioner charged with soliciting a prostitute from 2 SC highways

 "This commission disavows the actions of former Commissioner Hardee," reads the resolution.

-It does not mention Hardee's arrest last month as part of an undercover sting.
-Instead, it notes his guilty plea a day earlier for obstructing a federal investigation into "payments he received from a contractor seeking to do business and while serving as an SCDOT commissioner."
+It does not mention Hardee's arrest on the misdemeanor charge last month as part of an undercover sting.
+Instead, it focuses on his guilty plea a day earlier to obstructing a federal investigation into "payments he received from a contractor seeking to do business and while serving as an SCDOT commissioner."

-The state-maintained roadway between Platt Springs Road and Airport Boulevard will be renamed the Columbia Airport Expressway.
+The 2.8-mile state-maintained roadway, which connects Airport Boulevard to Platt Springs Road, will be renamed the Columbia Airport Expressway.
 The commission that oversees the airport supported the name change.

+It was named after Hardee in 1999 for helping secure its funding and opened in 2004, during the Columbia resident's first of two stints as a DOT commissioner.

-The DOT's resolution also rescinded the honorary markers that named a portion of U.S. 701 in Horry County the John N. Hardee Highway.
+The DOT's resolution also rescinded the 2005 honorary dedication that named a 2.5-mile section of U.S. 701 in Horry County the John N. Hardee Highway.
+Those signs, which legislators requested, are also coming down.

-According to text messages read in court last month, he began texting the undercover officer within hours of receiving a light sentence of house arrest and probation on the obstruction charge.
+According to text messages read in court last month, he began texting the undercover officer within hours of receiving a light sentence of 18 months of probation, which included 45 days of house arrest, on the felony obstruction charge.
 Now he faces a prison sentence for breaking his probation.

 The University of South Carolina also recently removed a plaque honoring Hardee from a pedestrian walkway over Blossom Street in downtown Columbia.